La Palma, Spain

 OUR FAVOURITE THINGS TO DO

-Our most recent visit to La Palma saw us take an organised tour from the ship.
-Having been here before and not gone out of the town, we thought it would be interesting.
+During our most recent visit to La Palma we took an organised tour from the ship.
+Having been here before and not gone out of the town, we decided it would be interesting.

 Well we certainly made the right choice.
-It was a beautiful day to take a trip with the sun shining and warm weather.
+It was a beautiful day with the sun shining and warm weather.
 Our guide proved to be quite an entertainer and was very knowledgeable.

-The tour first took us through the beautiful scenery of the National Park.
-In the distance we could see the Galileo Observatory before heading over through the clouds to an inner part of the island.
+Leaving the port by coach we drove through the beautiful scenery of the National Park.
+In the distance we saw the Galileo Observatory before heading through the clouds to an inner part of the island.

 Scenic drive into the mountains